Gluten-Free Sourdough Rolls

 Oil – I used sunflower oil.

-Gluten-free sourdough starter – use a mature starter, not discard.
-A mature starter is a starter at its peak activity that is still bubbling up!
+Gluten-free sourdough starter - you can use a mature starter at its peak activity or starter discard with the addition of regular yeast.

 Substitutions